 The meeting was held at the Hyatt Regency.
 We stayed in a trendy new hotel in the warehouse district, and I walked to the meeting each day through Lafayette Square, which is named for the Revolutionary War hero Lafayette but has a statue of Henry Clay in the center.
 (I got terribly confused by this.)
 Also in Lafayette Square there is a much less impressive statue of Benjamin Franklin.
 After the meeting I also walked around in the French Quarter and Jackson Square.
 It’s nice to tack on a bit of sightseeing on these work trips.

 I’m managing editor of roots magazine (the r is intentionally lowercase) as part of my job at Dental Tribune.
-Here’s the cover the newest issue.
-Click to make it bigger:

-This issue also contains a letter and article I wrote as tribute the beloved Dr. Fred Weinstein, of Vancouver, British Columbia, who passed away recently.
+This issue contains a letter and article I wrote as tribute the beloved Dr. Fred Weinstein, of Vancouver, British Columbia, who passed away recently.
 Dr. Fred was the editor in chief of roots, a dear friend, and I miss him so much.

 If you click the pages they will open bigger and you can read the articles:

 The complete issue is available on the Dental Tribune website here, but to get online access you have to subscribe.
-If you click through you can see many more of my cover designs, many also with images from Dr. Barrington, who is an absolute pleasure to work with!

 I just got back from my annual trip to Chicago for Dental Tribune, where I covered the Chicago Dental Society’s annual Midwinter Meeting.
 We published three issues of our ‘today’ daily newspaper — one published in advance, two more live on site.